 Given the evidence above, there is a risk that removal of non-target species caused by anchored nets and lines, demersal trawls and demersal seines may not aid the achievement of favourable condition targets.
 Use of these gear types may impact the physical and biological structure of the features via direct removal of characteristic species.
 This may impact the extent and distribution regarding biological assemblages.
-The MMO conclude that anchored nets/lines, demersal trawls and demersal seines alone may result in a significant risk of hindering the achievement of the site's conservation objectives (Table 24).
-Table 24: Pressure conclusion for removal of non-target species
+The MMO conclude that anchored nets/lines, demersal trawls and demersal seines alone may result in a significant risk of hindering the achievement of the site's conservation objectives (Table 26).

-Pressure Feature Feature Favourable condition target Compatible with the conservation objectives?
-Removal of non-target Cold-water Coral reef Restore extent and distribution: Anchored nets/lines No species AND It is important therefore to conserve the full known extent and Coral Gardens distribution of the biogenic habitat within a site.
-The extent of coral Demersal trawls No AND habitats can vary naturally due to Deep-sea bed environmental conditions, and future increases in Demersal seines No AND temperature and Sea-pen and burrowing megafauna sea-water acidity could lead to a decline in coral extent (Jackson et al. , 2014).
-Thus, activities should not be permitted that are likely to reduce the distribution of the biogenic habitats.
-Restore structure and function: Anchored nets/lines No Physical structure (finer scale topography and sediment composition and distribution) to be restored.
-Demersal No Biological structure (key and influential species and trawls characteris communitie restored. -- -- --
+Pressure Feature Favourable condition target Gear type Compatible with the conservation objectives?
+Removal of non-target Cold-water coral reef Restore extent and distribution: Anchored nets/lines No species AND Coral gardens It is important therefore to conserve the full known extent and distribution of the biogenic habitat within a site.
+The extent of coral habitats can vary naturally due to environmental conditions, and future increases in temperature and sea-water acidity could lead to a decline in coral extent (Jackson et al. , 2014).
+Thus, activities should not be permitted that are likely to reduce the Demersal trawls No Deep-sea bed AND Sea-pen and burrowing megafauna Demersal seines No distribution of the biogenic habitats.
+Restore structure and function: Anchored nets/lines No • Physical structure (finer scale topography and sediment composition and distribution) to be restored.
+Demersal No Biological structure (key and influential species and trawls characteristic communities) to be restored.
+Demersal seines No